 Mr. Cordier made a high risk “naked” call option.
 Now a call option is essentially an option to purchase assets at an agreed upon price either on a specific date or before it.
-The naked part means there is no security behind the trade, no ownership of the asset, so no hedging the risk.
-Options that aren’t hedged open up investors to unlimited risk if and when a market moves quickly.
+The naked part means there is no security behind the trade.
+So, no ownership of the asset, no hedging the risk.
+Options without proper risk assessment open up investors to unlimited risk if and when a market moves quickly.

-What’s interesting is that this was a hedge fund – and hedge fund managers invite investors to put up big money in investment vehicles that may seem riskier but have the potential to garner higher gains.
+What’s interesting is that this was a hedge fund.
+Hedge fund managers invite investors to put up big money in investment vehicles that may seem riskier but have the potential to garner higher gains.
 Mr. Cordier, as the experienced fund manager, made the trades on behalf of his clients.
 But it seems this type of investment far outstretched the bounds of hedge fund trading.

 In this case, even for a hedge fund, it was an extremely risky venture.
-The naked call option was placed for a commodity, natural gas.
-It was initiated during what Cordier thought to be peak pricing for natural gas.
+They place a naked call option on a commodity, natural gas.
+The thinking was that it was peak pricing for natural gas at the time.
 Prices had gone up recently, so he would have been able conceivably to sell the option at a higher premium as bullish investors came on board, increasing upfront profits.

 Even Mr. Cordier realized the dangers of commodities options, and cautioned readers of his blog that, “The important thing is that you have some kind of exit plan in place.”
 Clearly, he did not take his own advice.